valentyntymku/moonshot/docs/user-guide/stack_parameter_strategies.md

 and documentation of existing environments.
 A possible solution for using this strategy in a safe manner is the following:

-When a stack update is performed, a *parameter overrides file* is checked in `cloud_formation/parameters/environment-name.yml`.
+When a stack update is performed, a *parameter file* is checked in `cloud_formation/parameters/environment-name.yml`.
 This file is YAML formatted and takes a hash of stack parameter names and values, for example:
 ```yaml